Sudan Tribune: Plural news and views on Sudan

-June 13, 2021 (RUMBEK) – At least13 people were killed and 16 others wounded in inter-communal clashes in Rumbek East county of South Sudan’s Lakes state on Saturday, a police officer said.
+June 13, 2021 (RUMBEK) – At least13 people were killed and 16 others wounded in inter-communal clashes in Rumbek East county of South Sudan’s Lakes state on Saturday, police said.

 - Map detail of South Sudan showing Lakes state in red

-The state police spokesperson, Elijah Mabor Makuach said the clashes occurred between the Gony and Theyieth communities.
+The state police spokesperson, Elijah Mabor Makuach said clashes occurred between the Gony and Thuyic sections of Rumbek East county.

 He, however, said soldiers have been deployed to restore calm in the area.